Israel begins a limited pause in fighting in 3 Gaza areas as concerns over hunger mount

-DEIR AL-BALAH, Gaza Strip — (AP) — The Israeli military on Sunday began a limited pause in fighting in three populated areas of Gaza for 10 hours a day, part of a series of steps launched as concerns over surging hunger in the territory mount and as Israel faces a wave of international criticism over its conduct in the 21-month war.
+DEIR AL-BALAH, Gaza Strip — (AP) — The Israeli military on Sunday began a limited pause in fighting in three populated areas of Gaza for 10 hours a day, part of a series of steps that included multiple airdrops as concerns over surging hunger in the territory mount and Israel faces a wave of international criticism over its conduct in the 21-month war.

 The military said it would begin a daily “tactical pause” in Gaza City, Deir al-Balah and Muwasi, three areas of the territory with large populations, to “increase the scale of humanitarian aid” entering the territory.
-The pause begins every day at 10:00 a.m. to 8:00 p.m. local time until further notice, starting Sunday.
+The pause was running from 10:00 a.m. to 8:00 p.m. local time and was to be repeated each day until further notice.

 Food experts have warned for months of the risk of famine in Gaza, where Israel has restricted aid because it says Hamas siphons off goods to help bolster its rule, without providing evidence for that claim.